Tonight (PinkPantheress song): Production and composition

 PinkPantheress wrote and produced "Tonight" with Aksel Arvid and Count Baldor.
 The track samples orchestral arrangements and strings from Panic! at the Disco's song "Do You Know What I'm Seeing?" from their album Pretty.
 Odd.
 (2008), written by Brendon Urie, Ryan Ross, Spencer Smith, and Jon Walker.
 PinkPantheress engineered and programmed "Tonight" with Arvid, while producer Phil provided additional production.
 The song was mixed by Nickie Jon Pabón and mastered by Colin Leonard.

 "Tonight" is 2 minutes and 54 seconds long.
-Prior to its release, PinkPantheress wrote on social media, "Ion wanna see no more song length jokes after this song comes out on Friday", alluding to her songs usually being about 2 minutes and 30 seconds long.
+Prior to its release, PinkPantheress wrote on social media, "Ion [I don't] wanna see no more song length jokes after this song comes out on Friday", alluding to her songs usually being about 2 minutes and 30 seconds long.
 "Tonight" is a synth-driven dance, dance-pop, house, and bassline track with four-on-the-floor beats, hyperpop vocals, and UK garage and drum and bass influences.
 The song begins with orchestral strings before transitioning into its dance–heavy production.
 Critics described its bass part as "thumping", "hefty", "groovy", "wonky", and "bubbly".

 In the lyrics, the song's narrator flirts with her shy crush; she "chucks her charming innocence and cuts to the chase" in the refrain: "You want sex with me?
 Huh? / Come talk to me, come on".
 PinkPantheress stated that she wanted the narrator to be "the one in control", unlike her previous songs in which "the ball is in the other person's court".
 Jon Pareles of The New York Times wrote that PinkPantheress's vocals on the track were "almost nonchalant", while Rolling Stones Will Hermes believed that she was "plasticizing her voice".
 Alexis Petridis of The Guardian thought that the lyrics of "Tonight" referenced the songs "Complicated" (2002) by Avril Lavigne and "Sex on Fire" (2008) by Kings of Leon.